ale-seme/Soldering_Projects/CAI-269-LED-FM-Radio/README.md

 # CAI-269-LED FM Radio Kit

-This project marks the beginning of my soldering journey.
+This project marks the beginning of my soldering journey and is part of my **Soldering Projects** category.
 The **CAI-269-LED FM Radio Kit** was my first-ever attempt at assembling an electronic kit using soldering techniques.
-It was a fun, educational experience that taught me about the inner workings of FM radios, as well as how to handle components like resistors, capacitors, and transistors.
+It was a fun and educational experience designed to help beginners practice soldering while learning about the inner workings of FM radios and handling components like resistors, capacitors, and transistors.

 ## My Experience